 Bateman's Purpura: Purple Blotches, Bruising of Hands and Forearms

-Outline: The painless bruising looks like flat blotches that begin with a red coloration then turn purple and darken.
+The painless bruising often looks like flat blotches that begin with a red coloration, turn purple, darken, then eventually fade.

 What is Bateman's Purpura?